opencadc/science-containers/docs/get-started/index.md

 **Quick start guide to get you up and running with CANFAR Science Platform in minutes**

-CANFAR provides cloud-based astronomy computing with interactive sessions, shared storage, and pre-built software containers.
-Perfect for grad students, astronomers, and project managers who need powerful computing resources for data analysis.
+## 🚀 Quick Setup

-## 🚀 Quick Setup (10 minutes)
+This guide will walk you through the complete process of getting started with CANFAR, from account setup to your first analysis session.

-### Step 1: Get Access
+### Step 1: Get Your CADC Account

 **First time user?** You need a Canadian Astronomy Data Centre (CADC) account: